 What is Hardboard Plywood?

-Hardboard (also known as HDF or high-density fibreboard) is a type of hardwood.
+Hardboard (also known as HDF or high-density fiberboard) is a type of hardwood.

 Tempered hardboard can be used externally without prior treatment because the glue used (to compress the exploded wood fibers together) is fully waterproof.

-The exterior is also coated with linseed oil and then baked, which promotes better water resistance.
-Untreated hardboard swells when used externally and therefore should not be used outside.
+The exterior is coated with linseed oil and then baked, promoting better water resistance.
+Untreated hardboard swells when used externally and should not be used outside.

-Similarly to plywood, you can make hardboard waterproof using epoxy, waterproof sheeting, or paint.
+Similarly to plywood, you can make hardboard waterproof using epoxy, sheeting, or paint.

 Is Hardboard and Plywood the Same?

 No, hardboard (HDF) is not the same as plywood.
-Its construction, weight, strength, and stress resistance is different to plywood.
+Its construction, weight, strength, and stress resistance are different from those of plywood.

-HDF is like an upgraded version of MDF (medium density fibreboard).
-It offers better resistance to impact than both MDF and plywood for its weight.
-Despite its strength, plywood has more advantages for certain projects than hardboard and vice versa.
+HDF is like an upgraded version of MDF (medium-density fiberboard).
+For its weight, HDF offers better resistance to impact than both MDF and plywood.
+Despite its strength, plywood has more advantages for specific projects than hardboard and vice versa.

-The appearance of hardboard vs plywood is also different.
-Unlike plywood, which has a smooth wooden surface all the way around, hardboard has a smooth and glossy face and a textured wire mesh back.
-Additionally, it has a high density, which makes it stronger than most types of plywood
+The appearance of hardboard and plywood is also different.
+Unlike plywood, which has a smooth wooden surface all around, hardboard has a soft and glossy face and a textured wire mesh back.
+It also has a high density, making it stronger than most types of plywood.

 Hardboard is extremely thin compared to other plywood and fibreboards that can withstand the same weight.
 For example, a ¼ sheet of hardboard can withstand the same weight as a plywood sheet with a 1 ½ inch thickness.